OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-Exploring applications using a debugger is very helpful during reversing, you can not only track variables containing sensitive data but also read and modify memory.
-Given the damage debugging can be used for, application developers use many techniques to prevent it.
-These are called anti-debugging techniques.
+Exploring applications using a debugger is very helpful during reversing, you can not only track variables containing sensitive data but also read and modify memory and registers.
+Given the damage debugging can be used for, application developers use many so-called anti-debugging techniques to prevent it.

 As discussed in chapter "[Android Anti-Reversing Defenses](0x05j-Testing-Resiliency-Against-Reverse-Engineering.md#android-anti-reversing-defenses "Android Anti-Reversing Defenses")", anti-debugging techniques can be preventive or reactive.
 Preventive techniques prevent the debugger from attaching to the application at all, and reactive techniques allow the application to detect the presence of a debugger and have a chance to diverge from normal behavior.

-There are several anti-debugging techniques, a few of them are discussed below.
+There are several anti-debugging techniques applicable to iOS, a few of them are discussed below.

 ##### Using ptrace

+As seen in chapter "[Tampering and Reverse Engineering on iOS](Document/0x06c-Reverse-Engineering-and-Tampering.md#debugging)", the iOS XNU kernel implements a `ptrace` system call that's lacking most of the functionality required to properly debug a process (e.g. it allows attaching/stepping but not read/write of memory and registers).

-iOS runs on an XNU kernel.
-The XNU kernel implements a `ptrace` system call that's not as powerful as the Unix and Linux implementations.
-The XNU kernel exposes another interface via Mach IPC to enable debugging.
-The iOS implementation of `ptrace` serves an important function: preventing the debugging of processes.
-This feature is implemented as the PT_DENY_ATTACH option of the `ptrace` syscall.
-Using PT_DENY_ATTACH is a fairly well-known anti-debugging technique, so you may encounter it often during iOS pentests.
+Nevertheless, the iOS implementation of the `ptrace` syscall contains a nonstandard and very useful feature: preventing the debugging of processes.
+This feature is implemented as the `PT_DENY_ATTACH` request, as described in the [official BSD System Calls Manual](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/ptrace.2.html "PTRACE(2)").
+In simple words, it ensures that no other debugger can attach to the calling process; if a debugger attempts to attach, the process will terminate.
+Using `PT_DENY_ATTACH` is a fairly well-known anti-debugging technique, so you may encounter it often during iOS pentests.

-The Mac Hacker's Handbook description of PT_DENY_ATTACH:

-> This request is the other operation used by the traced process; it allows a process that's not currently being traced to deny future traces by its parent.
-All other arguments are ignored.
-If the process is currently being traced, it will exit with the exit status of ENOTSUP; otherwise, it sets a flag that denies future traces.
-An attempt by the parent to trace a process which has set this flag will result in the segmentation violation in the parent.

-In other words, using `ptrace` with PT_DENY_ATTACH ensures that no other debugger can attach to the calling process; if a debugger attempts to attach, the process will terminate.

-Before diving into the details, it is important to know that `ptrace` is not part of the public iOS API.
+> Before diving into the details, it is important to know that `ptrace` is not part of the public iOS API.
 Non-public APIs are prohibited, and the App Store may reject apps that include them.
 Because of this, `ptrace` is not directly called in the code; it's called when a `ptrace` function pointer is obtained via `dlsym`.

 The following is an example implementation of the above logic: